 How can a Project Sponsor Facilitate Career Advancement Opportunities Within an Organisation?

-By engaging you in strategic projects and offering mentorship, they enhance your visibility, foster the development of essential skills, and prepare you for promotions or more demanding roles within the organisation.
+By engaging you in strategic projects and offering mentorship, a sponsor enhances your visibility, fosters the development of essential skills, and prepares you for promotions or more demanding roles within the organisation.

 What are the Other Resources and Offers Provided by The Knowledge Academy?